A holiday landscaping design delights visitors and passersby alike, but it can seem daunting to plan for the uninitiated.

 - Use plastic clips and suction cups to adhere lights and light strands to trees, shrubs and pathways, which will ensure an attractive and even appearance.

-- Make the final process hands-free with a light timer and automatically powers the lights on and off.
+- Make the final process hands-free with a light timer that automatically powers the lights on and off.

 - Be sure to distribute the light power evenly.
 If lights on a particular circuit should break repeatedly, it indicates an overloading circuit.